-As harvest approaches, the focus turns to equipment maintenance, yield monitors, and grain bins.
-But late-season scouting in soybean is important to accurately diagnose any soybean diseases present.
-This will aid in harvest decisions and in choosing soybean products with the best disease resistance package for your farm in future growing seasons.
+As soybean harvest approaches, the focus turns to equipment maintenance, yield monitors, and grain bins.
+But late-season crop scouting is important to accurately diagnose any soybean diseases present.
+This aids in harvest decisions and in choosing soybean products with the best disease resistance package for your farm in future growing seasons.

-Analyzing field health images in the Climate FieldViewTM platform is a great way to observe variation in field conditions and provides insight into where to focus scouting activities first (Figure 1).
-The common late-season root and stem rot diseases of soybean are sudden death syndrome (SDS), soybean cyst nematode (SCN), stem canker, white mold (northern growing regions), brown stem rot, and charcoal rot (Figure 2).
-Infections by these pathogens happen early in the growing season, but symptoms typically develop later and can be exacerbated by environmental stresses.
+Analyzing field health images in the Climate FieldView[TM] platform is a great way to observe variation in field conditions and provides insight into where to focus scouting activities first (Figure 1).
+The common late-season root and stem rot diseases of soybean are sudden death syndrome (SDS), soybean cyst nematode (SCN), stem canker, white mold (northern growing regions), brown stem rot (BSR), and charcoal rot (Figure 2).
+Infections by these pathogens happen early in the growing season; however, symptoms typically develop later and can be exacerbated by growing conditions.

 Figure 1.
-FieldViewTM scouting map (right) shows variability to help direct scouting efforts within a field.
+Climate FieldViewTM scouting map (right) shows variability to help direct scouting efforts within a field.
 The scouting map can later be compared to a yield map (left) for additional end-of-season insight.